Economic history of Germany: Marshall Plan and productivity

-The Marshall Plan was implemented in West Germany 1948–1950 as a way to modernize business procedures and utilize the best practices.
+The Marshall Plan was implemented in West Germany from 1948 to 1950 as a way to modernize business procedures and utilize the best practices.
 The Marshall Plan made it possible for West Germany to return quickly to its traditional pattern of industrial production with a strong export sector.
 Without the plan, agriculture would have played a larger role in the recovery period, which itself would have been longer.

 The use of the American model had begun in the 1920s.
 After 1950, Germany overtook Britain in comparative productivity levels for the whole economy, primarily as a result of trends in services rather than trends in industry.
 Britain's historic lead in productivity of its services sector was based on external economies of scale in a highly urbanized economy with an international colonial orientation.
 On the other hand, the low productivity in Germany was caused by the underdevelopment of services generally, especially in rural areas that comprised a much larger sector.
 As German farm employment declined sharply after 1950 thanks to mechanization, catching-up occurred in services.
 This process was aided by a sharp increase in human and physical capital accumulation, a pro-growth government policy, and the effective utilization of the education sector to create a more productive work force.